What You Should Know Before Scheduling A Visit!

 You might hear things like cows, crickets, birds, dogs barking, coyote howling, etc. Most people find our rural symphony pretty charming.
 Also, darkrooms and studios are open 24 hours and some folks like to work around the clock so you might hear water running, printers printing, exhaust systems running, etc. We do ask people to respect quiet hours from 10pm - 7am and to refrain from loud conversations and playing music in areas where people are sleeping.

 You will need a car!
 The closest town is a 7 minute drive.
 There is nothing in walking distance to Makers Circle except beautiful barns, neighboring houses, cows, rabbits and the occasional groundhog.
-If you would like us to make an exception, please contact us before filling out the
+If you would like us to make an exception, please contact us before requesting a retreat or applying for a residency.

 Bring a computer!
-The digital studio computer is used for specialized editing that requires the Wacom tablet or specialized software and must be reserved.
-We ask that you do all your editing, printing, emailing, downloading, etc. on your own computer.
-If you do not have a computer, we have an in-house laptop that can be reserved, but it can be slow if you are working on large files.
+The digital studio computer is used for specialized editing that requires the Wacom tablet or specialized software.
+Digital studio computers can be reserved in advance when available.
+We ask that you do all your editing, printing, emailing, downloading, etc. on a personal computer.
+If you do not have a computer, we have an in-house laptop that can be rented for $10 per day.

 We have a resident hypoallergenic dog.
 Rosie is a very large, young poodle mix that will start her service dog training (medical alert) later this year.
 She has a sweet disposition, and LOVES to cuddle and play.
 However, because she is a puppy you can expect to hear occasional barking and if you chose to interact with her she is likely to display occasional bad manners, such as overly enthusiastic greetings, as she grows and matures.
 Most people enjoy the sweet love Rosie brings to Makers Circle.